edmundmiller/edmundmiller.dev/content/posts/emacs-email.md

 the past but it works by moving the emails into various dirs instead of just tagging them and I found it messed with how the remote emails were treated too often.
 Gmailieer pulls the tags down by default.
-But if we want to tag our mail locally we&rsquo;ll need to expand `checkmail.sh`. [afew](https://github.com/afewmail/afew) is another option for more elaborate initial tagging, but I didn&rsquo;t want to have more dependencies.
+But if we want to tag our mail locally we'll need to expand `checkmail.sh`. [afew](https://github.com/afewmail/afew) is another option for more elaborate initial tagging, but I didn't want to have more dependencies.

     #!/usr/bin/env bash